llkats/the-list/README.md

 ## Pull Request Guidelines

 Additions to the content or style of the-list are gratefully received.
-If suggesting a new site to be blocked, please update `index.html` with reference links and text explaining the motivations behind why a site should be blocked, as well as alternative resources in the case of news outlets.
+If suggesting a new site to be blocked, please update `index.html` on both the `master` and the `gh-pages` branches with reference links and text explaining the motivations behind why a site should be blocked, as well as alternative resources for content.

 ## Inspirations